rogancarr/MpiDotNet/ReadMe.md

   ```c++
   MPI_Allreduce(const void *sendbuf, void *recvbuf, int count, MPI_Datatype datatype, MPI_Op op, MPI_Comm comm)
   ```
   Typing an input as `void*` from .NET seems like a no-go.
+Instead, we write explicit methods for each possible `Type` we want to pass over the wire.

-Once we have our C library, we can then wrap it in C# and then use it from .NET.
+Now, once we have our C library, we can then wrap it in C# and then use it from .NET.
+This example program does some simple counting with MPI and some machine learning: Each node builds a linear model over a resampling of the dataset and then uses `Allreduce` to ensemble the models.
+This is a simple example, but you can imagine all the amazing directions you can go from here.

 ## Requirements

 - An MPI library: Follow the install directions of your MPI flavor.
 This has been tested with OpenMPI on Ubuntu 16.04 and 18.04.
+It has also been tested on Ubuntu 16.04 running in the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+(Did you know about that?
+It's awesome.)
 - The .NET Core SDK: [Installation and documentation link](https://dotnet.microsoft.com/download)

 ## Building